I’ve always thought I’m living a simple life not until I stayed for five days and four nights in Batanes.

 Idjangs are natural rock formation atop hills that served as a fortress in pre-historic Batanes.
 It’s the perfect refuge for Ivatans (natives of Batanes) when enemy attacks since it is inaccessible from most sides.
 They say that every major town has one.
 (We also saw one in Sabtang Island).

 Vayang Rolling Hills

 It’s simply breathtaking.
 It’s like a big movie set.
-As if everything are designed and meant to be like that.
+As if everything is designed and meant to be like that.
 Mountains here, oceans there, hills after hills of green grass, cows, a wild shroud here and there…my goodness, I’m seriously waiting for the actors to appear!
 Haha!
-The hills are alive….the musical not some horror movie.
+The hills are alive….the musical, not some horror movie.

 Naidi Hills Light House

 I don’t think this is my first time to see a lighthouse, but when you’re in Batanes, lighthouses for me are like giant trophies.
 Sitting proudly atop magnificent hills, towering over the greeneries of Basco, this lighthouse is simply meant to be adored.